 But what can you do if the Excel application does not want to open?
 Nobody wants their hard work to go in vain.

-It is possible that you will get an error if any one of the following issues is present:
+You may get an error if any one of the following issues is present:

 - Excel’s default settings have been changed.